 Station Officer Smith is said to have missed only 3 calls in his 17 years driving the Q Van.
 He and his crew dealt primarily with motor vehicle accidents, but other calls included industrial and domestic accidents, several train wrecks, and occasional animal rescues.

-Paul McCurley took these photos of the unit as it was restored in its "ambulance cream" paint in 1995, and preserved as part of the NSW Ambulance historical collection at the Point Clare workshops on the NSW Central Coast.
-See also a right side view (100K JPEG).
+Paul McCurley took the photos of the unit as it was restored in its original "ambulance cream" paint and preserved as part of the NSW Ambulance historical collection at the Point Clare workshops on the NSW Central Coast.

 There was also a second Q Van.
 In 1963, an almost identical rescue unit was commissioned by the Hunter District Ambulance Service, after members of the Hunter committee travelled to Sydney to see the original truck in action.
 It was based in the industrial city of Newcastle, about two hours north of Sydney.
 Industrial accidents became a larger percentage of its workload, as well as high-angle rescue on nearby cliffs.